ShareMyWebStuff/Trello/README.md

 # Trello

 A clone of Trello using React as the frontend, express as the backend.
-The darta is persisted in a mySQL database and the project is written in Typescript.
+The data is persisted in a mySQL database and the project is written in Typescript.

-Clone the repo and setup a mySQL database.

-Enter the database connection details in the .env.local file Rename the .env.local file to .env
+This trello clone has a hardcoded board which the lists are displayed in.

 ## Setup

 1. Create a mySQL database
-2. Create the tables listed below **listed below**
+2. Create the tables **listed below**
 3. Insert the board we use **listed below**
 4. Clone the repository
 5. Install packages **listed below**